Maxen Hook: Philadelphia Eagles

 Hook signed with the Philadelphia Eagles as an undrafted free agent on May 2, 2025.
 The signing reunited him with his former Toledo teammate Quinyon Mitchell.
-On August 25, he was waived as part of final roster cuts.
+On August 25, he was waived by Philadelphia as a part of final roster cuts.

 Seattle Seahawks

 On October 8, 2025, Hook signed with the Seattle Seahawks' practice squad.
+On February 12, 2026, he signed a reserve/futures contract with Seattle.

+Hook was waived by the Seahawks on August 30, 2026 as part of final roster cuts, and re-signed a day later to the practice squad.